Student Computer Accounts

 Your computer account is used to log into various systems within ITS as well as University wide systems.
 Below you will find information on systems specific to ITS.

-PODS- the PODS domain is used as an entry point for many student ITS systems; including but not limited to public computing areas, Pharos printing, Virtual Desktops, and the SSL VPN client.
+PODS- the PODS domain is used as an entry point for many student ITS systems; including but not limited to public computing areas, Student Printing, Virtual Desktops, and the SSL VPN client.

 Bingsuns- Every student is assigned a general access account on bingsuns, the central UNIX server.
 You will use your user ID and your computer account password to access your bingsuns account (unless you have setup a bingsuns password in the bingsuns system).
 This account can be used for academic work requiring a UNIX operating system, or for creating personal web pages. *Note: Computer Account Passwords are synchronized with you bingsuns passwords, thus changing your Computer Account Password also changes your bingsuns password; however, changing your bingsuns password while in bingsuns does not change your computer account password.

 MyBinghamton Portal- The portal is a single-sign in page that allows access to a range of services specific to Binghamton University.
 Within the portal you can access your personal student information and course records, gain entry to your Blackboard courses as well as find events happening on campus.

 BU BRAIN Self Service- An online application within the my.binghamton.edu portal where access to personal information can be found.
 Student Accounts, Financial Aid, Course Registration and Transcripts can all be found within this area.
 To access BU BRAIN you will use your userID and computer account password.